spacemeshos/protocol/mining/03-poet.md

 ## Chaining PoST and PoET

 The last section, [Proof of Space-time](02-post.md), explained how a prover can assert in a deterministic, independently verifiable, non-interactive fashion that they generated and still have access to a particular dataset derived from a known seed, based on their unique ID.
-This section explains how a prover can assert, in the same fashion, that a specific amount of objective time (measured using repetitions of an agreed-upon algorithm as a proxy for time) has passed since they had knowledge of a particular piece of information.
+This section explains how a prover can assert, in the same fashion, that a specific amount of objective time (measured using repetitions of an agreed-upon algorithm as a proxy for time) has passed since they had knowledge of a statement.
 The next section, [Non-interactive Proof of Space-time](04-nipst.md), ties these two ideas together and explains how PoST and PoET proofs can be chained to assert _ongoing_ commitment to the dataset for an arbitrarily long period of time.